This is the one and only Excellence in Broadcasting Network, and it's Friday.

 This was the express purpose of the snitch website.

-And a blogger said, Mr. Mr. President, will you call for a repeal of uh uh don't ask, don't tell right now?
+Last night in Pittsburgh, Bill Clinton at the Nut Roots National Convention and the blogger said, Mr. President, will you call for a repeal of don't ask, don't tell right now?

-Hey, you know you ought to go to one of those congressional health care meetings.
+Hey, you know, you ought to go to one of those congressional health care meetings.

 You do really well there.